WillPepperr/sql-query-analysis/README.md

 ```
 <br />
 <br />
-I then adjusted the data so that players had uniform position names
+I then adjusted the data so that players had uniform position names.

 ```
 # Merge PF-C and C-PF as same position